ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _The Bloomfield times._](https://chroniclingamerica.loc.gov/lccn/sn84026050/1872-12-03/ed-1/seq-6)

 #### 1872-12-03 &middot; New Bloomfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+-
- loaving tbe meat fresh and
+blood, Ac, loaving tbe meat fresh and
 clean.
 Borne omit boiling the picklo, and
 And it to answer well, though the operation
 of boiling purifies the pickle by throwing